dominicus75/fig-standards/accepted/PSR-7-http-message.md

 /**
  * Representation of an incoming, server-side HTTP request.
  *
- * Per the HTTP specification, this interface includes properties for
+ * A HTTP specifikációnak megfelelően az interfész az alábbi komponenseket
- * each of the following:
+ * tartalmazza:
  *
- * - Protocol version
+ * - Protokoll verzió
- * - HTTP method
+ * - HTTP metódus
  * - URI
- * - Headers
+ * - Fejlécek
- * - Message body
+ * - Üzenettörzs
  *
  * Additionally, it encapsulates all data as it has arrived at the
  * application from the CGI and/or PHP environment, including: